Table of contents

 Site map

 The sitemap is important for SEO because it makes it easier for search engines to index and understand your site’s structure.
-It makes it easier for indexing robots to discover and index all the key pages, which is especially important for new or large sites with many sub-pages.
+It makes it easier for indexing robots to discover and index all the key pages, especially for new or large sites with many sub-pages.
 A correctly built sitemap provides search engines with information about the hierarchy and importance of individual pages, which can positively affect their visibility in search results.
-In addition, regularly updating the map when new content is added or existing content is changed helps keep the search engine index up to date, which is crucial for effective SEO.
+In addition, regularly updating the map when new content is added, or existing content is changed helps keep the search engine index up to date, which is crucial for effective SEO.

 To properly create a sitemap: